marqo-ai/marqo/README.md

 - `mq` is the client that wraps the`marqo` API
 - `add_documents()` takes a list of documents, represented as python dicts, for indexing
 - `add_documents()` creates an index with default settings, if one does not already exist
 - You can optionally set a document's ID with the special `_id` field.
-Otherwise, marqo will generate one.
+Otherwise, Marqo will generate one.
 - If the index doesn't exist, Marqo will create it.
 If it exists then Marqo will add the documents to the index.

 Let's have a look at the results: